Proxyeconomics, the inevitable corruption of proxy-based competition: Competitive societal systems

+The second, theoretical, challenge to a cohesive theory of proxy-based competition is its necessarily trans-disciplinary nature.
+We identify three fundamental questions such a theory must address.
+These are traditionally treated in separate disciplines.
+Importantly, all three questions arise directly from the core problem of proxy-based competition in societal systems (Table \ref{tab:tab1}): \begin{enumerate} \item What is the informational relation between proxy measures and the societal goal in the space of all possible practices/actions? (complex systems and control theory; information economics) \item How do individual agents make decisions, given potentially conflicting information and value dimensions? (multitasking theory; contest theory; behavioral/neuro- economics; behavioral ethics) \item How do inter-individual mechanisms such as selection/ cultural evolution affect the system? (sociology; cultural evolution theory) \end{enumerate}

 We separate these questions for narrative convenience and conceptual clarity, though they are complexly interrelated.
-While the first and third questions address primarily the system level (complex systems and control theory; information economics; sociology; cultural evolution theory) the second question concerns psychological mechanisms (multitasking theory; contest theory; behavioral/neuro- economics; behavioral ethics).
-In the following, we describe an agent based computational model, constructed to integrate confluent insights across these disciplines and formalize feedback loops between levels.
+While the first and third questions address primarily the system level the second question concerns psychological decision mechanisms.
+In the following, we describe a simple agent-based computational model, constructed to integrate and formalize confluent insights across these disciplines and feedback loops between levels.
 The overall goal is to determine the principal components necessary to capture the processes described above and explore possible formal specifications.
-In the process, we outline the tenets of a unified theory of what we will here call 'Proxyeconomics' or 'A theory of proxy based competition', which draws on all above mentioned disciplines and applies to any proxy-based competitive system maintained by society to serve an abstract goal.
+In the process, we outline the tenets of a unified theory of what we will call \textit{Proxyeconomics}, which applies to any proxy-based competitive system maintained by society to serve an abstract goal.
+Briefly, our model results suggest that any such system approaches a relatively stable equilibrium level of corruption determined by the information captured in the proxy and the strength of a putative intrinsic incentive 'to do your job well'.
+Moreover, the dynamics of corruption, or corruptive pressure, is governed by the intensity of competition and potentially the complexity of practices.
+Additionally, at the meso-scale, we find a range of incompletely understood but consistently observed effort choice patterns, described in the experimental contest literature \cite{Dechenaux2014}.
+For instance, effort-incentivization appears to be hill shaped with respect to competition, i.e. effort is highest for intermediate, rather than very mild or very intense, competition.
+In the following, we will first sequentially introduce and motivate the model components.
+We will then present detailed results on model behavior and robustness.
+Next, we will discuss these results including the model's limits, wider implications and possible extension.
+Finally, we will briefly discuss a number of additional implications of the theory of proxy-based competition including several psychological, economic, political and moral aspects.

-\section{The Model}
+\section{The model}